nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

    - The data collected by **OpenTelemetry** is sent to a backend storage (like **Prometheus**).
    - **Grafana** is used to visualize this data by creating dashboards to monitor system health, performance, and business metrics.

+### Infrastructure as Code (IaC)

+Infrastructure as Code (IaC) is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than through manual processes.
+This approach automates the setup and configuration of environments, ensuring consistency, reducing human error, and speeding up deployment cycles.

+- **Terraform**: Cloud provisioning tool that uses declarative configuration (HCL) to manage infrastructure across multiple cloud providers.
+- **Puppet**: Configuration management tool using a declarative language to enforce desired system states, supports agent-based and agentless models.
+- **Chef**: Configuration management tool using a Ruby-based DSL, defines infrastructure as "recipes" and "cookbooks," highly flexible for complex environments.
+- **Ansible**: Configuration management and orchestration tool, agentless, uses YAML for simple automation.
+- **Helm**: Package manager for Kubernetes, simplifies deployment and management of applications on Kubernetes clusters using YAML-based charts.

 ### Key Performance Indicators (KPIs)

 **Deployment Frequency**: Measures how often updates are released to production.
 High-performing teams deploy multiple times a day, requiring a highly automated pipeline with thorough testing and minimal manual intervention.